Learning Track

 :::

-Class Attributes
+Handler Attributes

-NAMES (Required)
+names (Required)

-TOKEN_TYPE (Required)
+token_type (Required)

-String identifier for the AST node:
+String identifier for the AST node, used to match the parse and render phases:

-TOKEN_TYPE = "dropdown"
+token_type: ClassVar[str] = "dropdown"

-OPTIONS_CLASS (Optional)
+options_class (Optional)

 from dataclasses import dataclass